paguiar0626/CSC212_Project/README.md

 ---
 #### 3. main.cpp

 The main.cpp has many preloaded functions for you to replicate our work.
+The main is purposely left empty, so that users get jump right in and not need to delete prior code that was there before.
+Here are the biggest and most important preloaded functions:

 `readMovie()` - This function will read from a file of space-separated words, create an LLRBBST, write the tree out to a DOT file, and then delete the tree.

-`running()` - This function priorly ran a terminal based program which took the dataset we provided and made a tree out of it, then you could input the specific information you'd like to see and create a trend graph to compare whatever data you may be interested in.
+`running()` - This function runs a terminal based program which takes the dataset we provided and makes a tree out of it, then you can input the specific information you'd like to see and create a trend graph to compare whatever data you may be interested in.
 You can think of this as a early prototype for Google Trends.
-This function was functional until 12/7, 9:00pm, but randomly stopped producing graphs.

 `time_func_ins()` + `time_func_tree()` - These two functions can be used to compare the runtimes of sorting between the LLRBBST and Insertion Sort.
 Since the insert method auto-sorts, we simply compare insertion into a tree to sorting using insertion.